Jeremy-Barrass/CV/README.md

 [Github](https://github.com/Jeremy-Barrass)

 As a programmer, now tempered with pragmatism about what is realistic to achieve in a given timescale, I want to get things working, fulfil ticket and project requirements and ensure future programmers will understand the intent of the code I have written.
 I want to push the boundaries of what my Team feels they can achieve, expand my colleagues' knowledge and comprehension and improve my employer's capacity to access the resources they need.
-I've learned a great deal in the last three years about programming best practice, Agile practices, problem solving, good teamwork and pairing.
+I've learned a great deal in the last four years about programming best practice, Agile practices, problem solving, good teamwork and pairing.
 I would love to contribute this potential to the space industry, such as ESA's EXOMars Rover or the Sentinel Satellite programme, where I can apply my problem solving skills to one of my true passions.

 ## Familiar Tech